DK-DAO/oracle/README.md

 You will need these information:

 - `MARIADB_CONNECT_URL`: Database URL to your MariaDB, E.g: `mysql://root:password@localhost:3306/test_db`
-- `RPC_BINANCE`: We will give you this information
+- `RPC_POLYGON`: We will give you this information
 - `ADDRESS_REGISTRY`: We will give you this information

 ## Installation